htutarkar67/ICT111-WatchMate-MVP/README.md

 - Users prefer receiving AI-driven movie recommendations rather than manually searching across multiple platforms.
 - The chatbot enables users to communicate their movie preferences easily and receive recommendations based on their interests.
 - Users understand and trust the personalized recommendations provided.
-- Users can navigate the system without additional instructions.
+- Users can use and navigate the system independently without requiring additional guidance.

 ## Success Metrics